 - Keep your receipts, as we have advised before.
 If you’re too busy to write every transaction down you can keep your receipts and balance your checkbook later in the day, or whenever it fits into your schedule.
 Just be sure to keep them as organized as possible.

 - Check your bank statements.
 If you have followed our advice then you can check your bank statement online every month.
 If you’re still using paper statements. open them up when they come in from the bank instead of stashing them away.
-Look over your statements and see how it lines up with your checkbook, this can come in handy if you’re still growing accustom to recording your transactions.
+Look over your statements and see how it lines up with your checkbook, this can come in handy if you’re still growing accustom to physically balancing a checkbook.
 Checking your bank statements will also help you uncover any possible fees you might have missed or if any creditors or your bank is charging you fees you were not aware of.

-- Be sure to keep track of your cash transactions as well including tips, public transportation fare, and that $3 morning latte.
+- When balancing your checkbook, be sure to keep track of your cash transactions as well including tips, public transportation fare, and that $3 morning latte.